tejasbubane/tejasbubane.github.io/posts/2020-04-22-redis-connection-pool-in-rails.markdown

 end
 ```

+Here's how this code (and connection pools in general) work:

-When required `REDIS.with` will pick a connection from the pool (if available - otherwise wait),
+* `.with` will pick a connection from the pool.
+A new connection is created if no free connection is available.
-perform operations & return connection back to the pool.
+  This connection is passed to the block & returned back to the pool upon completion.
-`pool_size` is the max number of redis connections that will be established at any point of time.
+* `pool_size` is the max number of connections that will be established at any point of time.
-Connections get created as and when required, but never exceed the `pool_size`.
+  Threads calling `.with` will have to wait for free connection if this limit is reached.

 It seems reasonable to keep `pool_size` equal to max number of threads of our application server.